php-fig/fig-standards/proposed/http-client/http-client.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-## Specification

-### Client

-An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
-Under the hood, the HTTP client MAY modify the request received from the user and/or the response received from the server.
-In this case, the request and the response MUST be consistent between the body and headers.
-For example, a server may return a gzip-encoded body and the client may decide to decode the body.
-If the client decodes the body, the client MUST also remove the `Content-Encoding` header and adjust the `Content-Length` header.

-### Exceptions

-All exceptions thrown by the client MUST implement `Psr\Http\Client\ClientExceptionInterface`.

-When the HTTP client is called with a request that is invalid and cannot be sent, the client MUST throw a `Psr\Http\Client\RequestExceptionInterface`.
-If there is an error with the network or the remote server cannot be reached, the HTTP client MUST throw a `Psr\Http\Client\NetworkExceptionInterface`.

-Smaller issues that do not block the client from sending the request (such as invalid HTTP versions) MUST NOT result in exceptions.

-If the remote server answers with a response that can be parsed into a PSR-7 response, the client MUST NOT throw an exception.
-For example, response status codes in the 400 and 500 range MUST NOT cause an exception.

 ## Goal

 The goal of this PSR is to allow developers to create libraries decoupled from HTTP client